Chapter III: "Easy Answers to Skepticism"

 Competing philosophical theory: Epiphenomalism.

 Is this a common sense belief?
 It certainly seems to me that it is.
-When one, for example, tastes something, and one is asked how it tastes, surely it is extremely natural to think that the quality of the experience that one is having plays an essential causal role in determining the words that one utters in answering the question.
+When one, for example, tastes something, and one is asked how it tastes, surely it is extremely natural to think that the quality of the experience that one is having plays an essential causal role in determining the words that one utters in answering the question of how it tastes.

 Candidate 7: The belief that there are objective facts concerning the rightness and wrongness of actions, and that we can have knowledge of such objective values.